Zygmunt Andrzej Heinrich

 Zygmunt Andrzej Heinrich (21 July 1937 in Łbowo, central Poland – 27 May 1989 on Mount Everest) was a Polish mountaineer who made several ascents of eight-thousanders.
 He died in an avalanche on the northwest slopes of Mount Everest in 1989.

 Achievements

 Tatra Mts and Alps

-Zygmunt Andrzej Heinrich undertook many serious climbs including difficult new routes and first winter ascents.
-Among Polish climbers, the team Heinrich-Chrobak was held in high prestige and Eugeniusz Chrobak is still considered one of the best Polish Himalayan climbers of all time.
-The Heinrich-Chrobak team was very much the Polish equivalent of the Bonington-Whillans team in Britain.
+Zygmunt Andrzej Heinrich completed several technical climbs, including new routes and first winter ascents.
+He frequently climbed with Eugeniusz Chrobak; the pair is noted in Polish mountaineering history for their technical contributions to Himalayan climbing.